whotookzakum/bapharia.com/src/routes/[[lang]]/guides/social-features.md

 Caught fish can be sold, and more incentives will be introduced in the future to make it more life skill-like.

-## Player Interaction
+## Character Interactions
-### Gestures
-Below is a list of gestures and interactions you can perform by yourself, with other players, or with NPCs.
+Below is are some interactions you can perform by yourself, with other players, or with NPCs.
-- Hand Holding
-- Rock, Paper, Scissors
+- Emotes: Hand Holding; Rock, Paper, Scissors
-- Gestures (emotes)
 - Petting animals
 - Misc consumables (such as firecrackers)